MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/reshub/ns-reshub-_pnp_serial_bus_descriptor.md

 ### -field GeneralFlags

 Flags that are common to all serial bus types.
-Bit 0 is the slave-mode flag.
+Bit 0 is the subordinate-mode flag.
 If this bit is set to 1, the communication of this connection is initiated by the bus controller; otherwise, the communication is initiated by the target device.
 Bit 1 is the consumer/producer flag, and is always set to 1.
 No other flag bits are currently defined.
 For more information, see the ACPI 5.0 specification.

 ### -field TypeSpecificFlags